oWuAMa1/alx-low_level_programming/0x01-variables_if_else_while/README.md

 9-print_comb.c: print 0-9 with , followed by space
-100-print_comb3.c: double digits with , followed by space in ascending order 101-print_comb4.c: triple digits with , followed by space in ascending order
+100-print_comb3.c: double digits with , followed by space in ascending order 101-print_comb4.c: triple digits with , followed by space in ascending order 102-print_comb5.c: print two 2-digit numbers in a kind of way